RehnumaTasneem/The-World-of-Games/README.md

 # The World of Game

 ## Description
-**The World of Game** is a collection of classic and popular games implemented in a single project.
+**The World of Game** is a collection of timeless, classic and popular games implemented in a single project.
 It includes **Tetris, Candy Crush, and Tic-Tac-Toe**.
 This project demonstrates game logic, graphics handling, and user interaction.

 ## Games Included